 Together with Gaia Trust, GEN has developed the Hildur Jackson Award, a €3,000 annual prize that aims to support and honour projects around the world that are demonstrating regenerative best-practises in all dimensions of sustainability.

-The Prize is awarded to those who bring the most impactful inspiration about ecovillages/ecovillage lifestyles into a broad audience, in the following categories:
+The Prize is awarded to those who bring the most impactful inspiration about ecovillages/ecovillage lifestyles into a broad audience.

 Extraordinary Project (€3,000) – for ecovillage communities or projects

 Nominations are welcomed from anywhere in the world!